-Mudd recommends their Sea Mask as it is hydrating but absorbs excess oil (a common problem in the early stages of pregnancy) and doesn’t contain Lanolin which can sometimes cause sensitive skin to become irritated.
+Mudd recommends their Sea Mask as hydrating, absorbing excess oil (a common problem in the early stages of pregnancy) and doesn’t contain Lanolin which can sometimes cause sensitive skin to become irritated.

 The first thing I love about this product is the price – it ranges from £1.00 (on special offer in Sainsbury’s) to £2.29 (Boots).

 The mask is nice and thick without being gooey, and the application is easy to apply with a smooth consistency.
-So far, I am immensely impressed and instantly think this product is going to become part of my weekly beauty regime.
+So far, I am immensely impressed and instantly think this product will become part of my weekly beauty regime.

-But then the burning starts and my eyes started tearing ever so slightly.
+But then the burning starts, and my eyes began tearing ever so slightly.
 It wasn’t horrendous pain, but it was somewhat uncomfortable while I was applying it.
 The burning subsided and was replaced by a warming sensation that made me feel as if it was doing something beneficial to that nasty complexion I’ve currently got.
 Moreover, I sat there happily, hoping for the best and then…

 BAMM!!
-Areas of my face started to dry after approximately 10 minutes and within seconds, that dry area was REALLY itchy.
-As my Nan says “itching is a sign it’s healing” so I persevered with the annoying feeling while the area under my eyes felt to be getting hotter by the second.
+Areas of the mask started to dry after approximately 10 minutes, and within seconds, that dry area was REALLY itchy.
+As my Nan says, “itching is a sign it’s healing”, so I persevered with the annoying feeling while the area under my eyes felt to be getting hotter by the second.

-As you can see from the image above, I didn’t apply the mask unusually thick, nor go to the extremely delicate area around the eyes (as recommended in the instructions).
+As you can see from the image above, I didn’t apply the mask unusually thick nor go to the highly delicate area around the eyes (as recommended in the instructions).

-Yet after 15 minutes I removed the mask using a cold cloth, and I could have sworn steam was coming from my face.
-It actually hurt to remove and my eyes suddenly started streaming, as if I had removed my eyeball, squished it into freshly cut red onion and then popped it back into its socket again.
+Yet after 15 minutes, I removed the mask using a cold cloth, and I could have sworn steam was coming from my face.
+It hurt to remove, and my eyes suddenly started streaming, as if I had removed my eyeball, squished it into freshly cut red onion and then popped it back into its socket again.